hpe-storage/hpe3par-examples/docs/deploy_first_pod.md

 ```

-This IP address (10.233.82.7) is only accessible from within the cluster, so lets use `port-forward` to expose the port temporarily outside the cluster.
+This IP address (10.233.82.7) is only accessible from within the cluster, so lets use `port-forward` to expose the `pod` port temporarily outside the cluster.

 ```
 $ kubectl port-forward first-nginx-pod-5bb4787f8d-7ndj6 5000:80